 He or she must be seen by a doctor and cleared with permission to return to school.
 Please provide the school health office with this documentation.
 If your child was prescribed antibiotics for a contagious condition, he or she has to take the medication for a minimum of 24 hours before returning to school.

 - Live head lice – must be treated at home and then re-checked by school nurse, preferably with nurse present, prior to returning to classes.
 See treatment guidelines: Head-Lice-Brochure, Head-Lice-Brochure-Spanish.

 - Irritability, lethargy, persistent crying, difficulty breathing, or other signs of severe illness

-Any further questions, concerns, or other accomodations with regards to when your child is ready to return to school, please speak to your school health nurse.
+Any further questions, concerns, or other accommodations with regards to when your child is ready to return to school, please speak to your school health nurse.

 Absences lasting 5 or more consecutive days due to illness, surgical procedure, or hospitalization REQUIRE a doctor’s note for clearance of re-entry into school.

 Mental health emergencies or hospitalization requires a mental health professional’s note and a re-entry meeting with school staff prior to returning to school.